etherlinkcom/infra-lab/README.md

-# Lab
+# The Infra Lab

-This is a repo for quickly testing dApps on Etherlink Testnet and ensuring identical functionality to BNB Testnet.
+This is a repo for quickly testing protocols and dApps on Etherlink Testnet and ensuring identical functionality to BNB Testnet.

 ## Setup